Fewer than 1 million Coloradans remain unvaccinated - NewsBreak

 In COVID milestones, fewer than one million of Colorada’s 5.7 million residents remain unvaccinated.
 More than two million Coloradans have received booster shots.

-You can watch an update from the Colorado Department of Public Health and Environment on FOX31 NOW in the player above.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Watch the full update from the Colorado Department of Public Health and Environment on FOX31 NOW .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0